cmiles/PiSlicedDayPhotos/README.md

 This is a small program designed to be run on a Raspberry Pi that takes photographs at Sunrise, Sunset, a number of specified intervals in-between and at custom times either specified by clock time or minutes +/- from sunrise/sunset.

-The in-between intervals are calculated from the sunrise/sunset times and will not necessarily be at the same clock time each day - instead they will be at the same %/relative time thru the day or night.
-For me, living below mountian peaks to the east, the amount of daylight/darkness at my house has become a frame for my life and makes more intuitive sense to me than clock time or absolute position of the sun, so a system that take a photograph 'half way thru the amount of the day when the sun is visible' is personally meaningful.
+The in-between intervals are calculated based on sunrise/sunset times and will not necessarily be at the same clock time each day - instead they will be at the same % of relative time thru the day or night.
+For me, living in the shadows of mountain peaks, the amount of daylight/darkness at my house has become a frame for my life.
+A system that takes a photograph 'half way thru the light for the day' is personally and intuitively more meaningful to me than clock time or the time the sun reaches a particular angle.

 For this program to work it requires:
  - A settings file named PiSlicedDaySettings.json - an example is included in the code